Traffic management

 • congestion management measures.

-See further details below regarding the regulatory assessment of the traffic management described under these second and third steps.
+Below, further details regarding the regulatory assessment of traffic management under these second and third steps are described.

-In order to be considered to be “reasonable", traffic management would have to be based on objectively different technical Quality of Service (QoS) requirements of specific categories of traffic.
-NRAs could ask ISPs about their use of traffic categories, such as which categories they implement; which QoS requirements they apply to each category; and which data packets are handled by each category.
-Based on the responses, NRAs could assess whether the traffic management practice in question complies with the requirements of the Regulation (specifically the second subparagraph of Article 3(3)).
+In order to be considered to be ‘reasonable’, traffic management would have to be based on objectively different technical QoS requirements of specific categories of traffic.
+The National Regulatory Authorities (NRAs) could ask ISPs about their use of traffic categories, such as which categories they implement; which QoS requirements they apply to each category; and which data packets are handled by each category.
+Based on the responses, the NRAs could assess whether the traffic management practice in question complies with the requirements of the Open Internet Regulation, specifically the second subparagraph of Article 3(3).

 • this requires objectively different technical QoS;